-Toulvaddie is a brand new micro whisky distillery which is going to be built in the North East, Highlands of Scotland.
+Toulvaddie is a brand new micro whisky distillery which is near completion in the North East, Highlands of Scotland.

-Founder and Distiller, Heather Nelson has spent a number of years designing, developing and now is in the process of building Toulvaddie Distillery.
+Founder and Distiller, Heather Nelson has spent a number of years designing, developing and has been hands on in every step of the building process.
 It has been a long time ambition and dream which has taken a colossal amount of work to finally get it off the ground.

 “This small area of Ross-shire has always been my home and when growing up in the Highlands of Scotland, traditions are big and can influence your path in life and to that note, no matter what the occasion, it's generally marked and celebrated in some way with a dram.
 My family background is embedded in the agricultural industry with both sets of grandparents being farmers it meant that your whole life and culture was influenced by the land.
 My brothers and I could all run fast as kids, so when it came time to move the cattle or sheep, we were called on to help.
 During the summer once you were old enough, you had the job of tractor driver carting the grain.
 Anyone who has had any involvement with farming knows that it is not a job, it is a way of life, a culture for the whole family – and in this area it is intertwined with distilling industry.
 Many years ago the farmers would have done it themselves in an illicit still away from the watchful eye of the excise man, but now the barley which is grown in the fields right next to the distillery are used for making whisky”.